xpack/web-doxygen/website/docs/api/classes/reflist.md

 ## Description {#details}

-<p>List of cross-referenced items.</p>
+List of cross-referenced items.

-<p>This class represents a list of items that are put at a certain point in the documentation by some special command and are collected in a list.
-The items cross-reference the documentation and the list.</p>
+This class represents a list of items that are put at a certain point in the documentation by some special command and are collected in a list.
+The items cross-reference the documentation and the list.

-<p>Examples are the todo list, the test list and the bug list, introduced by the \todo, \test, and \bug commands respectively.</p>
+Examples are the todo list, the test list and the bug list, introduced by the \todo, \test, and \bug commands respectively.

-<p>Definition at line 79 of file <a href="/web-doxygen/docs/api/files/src/reflist-h">reflist.h</a>.</p>
+Definition at line 79 of file <a href="/web-doxygen/docs/api/files/src/reflist-h">reflist.h</a>.

 <div class="doxySectionDef">